Policies designed to protect people against arbitrary or discriminatory treatment by government officials or individuals.

-The issue raised when women are paid less than men for working jobs requiring comparable skill.
+Issue raised when women who hold traditionally female jobs are paid less than men for working at jobs requiring comparable skills.

-A law passed in 1990 that requires employers and public facilities to make "reasonable accommodations" for people with disabilities and prohibits discrimination against these individuals in employment.
+Law passed in 1990 that required employers and public facilities to make "reasonable accomodations for people with disablities and prohibits discrimination against these individuals in employment."

-A policy designed to give special attention to or compensatory treatment for members of some previously disadvantaged group.
+A policy designed to give special attention to or compensatory treatment for members of some previously disadvantage groups.